TECHNICAL WHITE PAPER

 Current LLM-based software engineering workflows rely heavily on ambiguous Markdown documents, loosely structured prompts, and post-hoc tests.
 These artifacts are readable but weakly verifiable.
 They allow semantic drift between requirements, diagrams, agent plans, code, tests, and explanations.

 Mermaid Diagram Driven Development (MDD) is a graph-first methodology for transforming source documents into auditable, verifiable development networks.
+It also functions as a knowledge refinement method for processing specific domain knowledge into explicit state/transition structures, and as a deployment pattern where the heavy toolchain compiles reviewed diagrams once while downstream environments distribute only the lightweight mdd CLI plus compiled .mddbundle artifacts.
 MDD treats Mermaid diagrams as the first structured abstraction above source material.
 Mermaid nodes and edges preserve provenance back to original text so humans and agents can audit architectural, behavioral, and explanatory claims.

 Mermaid is not the final formal system.
 Mermaid is compiled into a typed intermediate representation, MDD-IR, which becomes the canonical substrate for deterministic verification: